Loudoun Hill: The Battle of Loudoun Hill

 The historic Battle of Loudoun Hill took place in 1307.
 Robert the Bruce, following his time in hiding after the Battle of Methven, had begun his campaign to wrest his kingdom back from Edward I of England.
 He claimed his first major victory over the English at the Battle of Glen Trool in April 1307.

 Robert Bruce adopted almost the same site, although slightly further east, and similar tactics, for another encounter with English forces, this time under Aymer de Valence, 2nd Earl of Pembroke.
 On 10 May, Bruce's men dug a series of trenches, forcing the English towards boggy ground around Loch Gait.
 This allowed the 500–600 Scots to repulse an army of 3000.
 The first attack broke, and the English fled the field.
 Following the battle, Bruce left his brother Edward Bruce in command of the area, and headed north to continue his guerilla campaign in Buchan.

+Witch folklore

+An Ayrshire witch case from 1605 - the trial of Patrick Lowrie - involved the testimony that Satan appeared on 'Lowdon Hill' at witch covens in the form of "ane devillische spreit in likenes of ane woman,-helen M'Brune".
+The wider case, which included other Ayrshire places like Irvine shore, included the allegation that Lowrie had damaged the milk of Cows on Beltaine, and that he had been presented with a hairbelt in the shape of the Devil's claw.
+Other elements included exhuming corpses from kirkyards, and contacting the spirits of deceased people.